ShSamariddin/StringSearch/README.md

 ====================================================
 Description
 -----------
-Created an analogue of GREP and directory indexing tools with UI for finding string occurences in the selected folder
+Created a multi-threaded analogue of GREP and directory indexing tools with UI for finding string occurences in the selected folder

 Install Qt 5 on Ubuntu